migros/fotoobo/docs/source/usage/inventory.rst

 **password** *string* (required)

-  The password used to login to the FortiClient EMS.
+  The password used to login to the FortiCloud Asset Management.

 **ssl_verify** *bool | string* (optional, default: true)